Smokin Zo's BBQ

 What local setup details matter for Owensbyville events?

 Local setup is about friction.
-Tight access, unclear parking, venue rules, weather exposure, or a short serving window can change the best BBQ format even when the menu stays simple.
+Tight access, unclear parking, venue rules, Weather planning a short serving window can change the best BBQ format even when the menu stays simple.

-Do public, campus, venue, or outdoor events in Owensbyville need extra coordination?
+Do public, campus, Venue, OR outdoor events in Owensbyville need extra coordination?

-Extra coordination matters when the event depends on a venue contact, campus contact, tournament organizer, park reservation, public space, or shared loading area.
+Extra coordination matters when the event depends on a venue contact, campus contact, tournament organizer, park reservation, Public Space, OR shared loading area.
 Those details should be sorted before the truck is committed.

 Need the full general FAQ?
 Read the Smokin Zo’s BBQ catering FAQ.